User Interaction Scenarios

 Action: Calls the contract’s

-method directly.Purpose: Allow users to trigger on-chain withdrawal if scheduled withdrawal failed or bot is down.
+processWithdrawal(bridgeId)method directly.Purpose: Allow users to trigger on-chain withdrawal if scheduled withdrawal failed or bot is down.

 When to Show: After fetching user’s bridge list, display “Withdraw Now” next to any entry where

-has passed but state is stillpending
+execution_timehas passed but state is stillpending.

 5. Error Codes

-All endpoints return structured error codes via the shared ErrorInfoContainer
+All endpoints return structured error codes via the shared ErrorInfoContainer:

 1